erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

 Diagnostic Relationships
 ------------------------

-In order to close the above prognostic equations, a relationship between the pressure and the reesnported state variables must be specified.
+In order to close the above prognostic equations, a relationship between the pressure and the other state variables must be specified.
 This is obtained by re-expressing the ideal gas equation of state in terms of :math:`\theta`:

 .. math::